noobasuna/monash_drone/_pages/about.md

 We are proud of our talented team made up of:

-- **3 Lecturers** with expertise in AI, robotics, cybersecurity, and computer vision
+- **3 Academic Staffs** with expertise in AI, robotics, cybersecurity, and computer vision
-- **4 Undergraduate students** working on drone software, hardware integration, and research
+- **4 Postgraduate students** working on drone software, hardware integration, and research
 - **1 Technical Specialist** supporting maintenance and training

 Learn more about the [people behind the project](/teaching/team-members).